winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 High-level requirements:

 * Wing Cloud 1.0 *should support* Winglang and TypeScript as source languages
-* Wing Cloud 1.0 *should support* all resources in the Wing SDK
+* Wing Cloud 1.0 *should support* all the resources in the Wing SDK (the `cloud` library).
+* Wing Cloud 1.0 should support all trusted libraries (`@winglibs`)
 * Wing Cloud 1.0 *should support* containerized workloads (`cloud.Workload`)
-* Wing Cloud 1.0 *should support* accessing endpoints exposed by Wing applications (e.g. `cloud.Website`, `cloud.Api`)
+* Wing Cloud 1.0 *should support* accessing endpoints exposed by Wing applications from the outside world using unique URLs allocated for each environment (e.g. `cloud.Website`, `cloud.Api`)
 * Wing Cloud 1.0 *should support* external SSL terminated endpoints with custom domains
 * Wing Cloud 1.0 should automatically create preview environments for all PRs
-* Wing Cloud 1.0 should allow interacting with all preview and production environments via a Wing Console experience
+* Wing Cloud 1.0 *should allow* interacting with all preview and production environments via a Wing Console experience
+* Wing Cloud 1.0 *will only support* a "free tier" designed for prototypes and simple apps.
+* Wing Cloud 1.0 *will allow* users to "join the waitlist" for a paid tier designed for production use cases.
+### Out of scope for v1.0

+The following is a list of future capabilities that we plan to implement at a later release:

+* Wing Cloud 1.0 *is not required* to support arbitrary AWS/GCP/Azure Terraform resources
 * Wing Cloud 1.0 *is not required* to support highly-available or highly-scalable applications
-* Wing Cloud 1.0 *is not required* to support arbitrary Terraform resources
 * Wing Cloud 1.0 *is not required* to support BYOA (bring your own account).
+Supporting this requires implementing the Terraform deployment UX as well as Wing Console in production and those are big features to implement.
+* Wing Cloud 1.0 *is not required* to deploy to AWS, GCP or Azure using Terraform
+* Wing Cloud 1.0 *is not required* to support a paid tier for production deployments
+* Wing Cloud 1.0 *is not required* to support multiple environments per app (e.g. staging/pre-production)
+* Wing Cloud 1.0 *is not required* to support project templates
+* Wing Cloud 1.0 *is not required* to support running tests against production (use `cloud.Function`s for now).
+* Wing Cloud 1.0 *is not required* to support customization of build process.
+It's always `npm i && wing compile -t TARGET`
+* Wing Cloud 1.0 *is not required* to support publishing/consuming libraries is not handled by Wing Console, but rather just uses standard npm repositories.
+* Wing Cloud 1.0 *is not required* to support multiple entrypoints.
+Every app has a single entrypoint.

-This section is organized according to the following user flows:
+This next section is organized according to the following user flows:

 * Create: creation of new Wing Cloud applications
 * Preview: preview environments
 * Deploy: deployment to production
 * Operate: operating the app in production

-### Out of scope for v1.0

-* Bring your own account
-* Deploy to AWS, GCP or Azure using Terraform
-* Multiple environments per app (e.g. staging/pre-production)
-* Project templates
-* Running tests against production (use `cloud.Function`s for now).
-* Customization of build process.
-It's always `npm i && wing compile -t TARGET`

 ## Create